Sherman5A/apple-silicon/report/report.md

 Table: Summary of RISC and CISC Principles [@power-struggles]

-All of the following processor families' have instruction set architectures (ISAs).
+All processor families have instruction set architectures (ISAs).
-ISAs define how software interfaces with the processors hardware, through specifying available instructions, types, addressing modes, and encoding [@isa-def].
-The ISAs belong to two distinct architectures, reduced instruction set computers (RISC), and complex instruction set computers (CISC).
-These design philosophies affect the families' architecture and operation greatly; therefore, the two philosophies principles and differences must be explored to better analyse the upcoming processors details and differences.
+ISAs define how software interfaces with the processor's hardware, specifying available instructions, types, addressing modes, and encodings [@isa-def].
+ISAs belong to two architectures, reduced instruction set computers (RISC), and complex instruction set computers (CISC).
+These design philosophies affect the family's architecture and operation greatly; therefore, the two philosophies principles and differences must be explored to better analyse the upcoming processors details and differences.

-As defined by John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], most RISC architectures have: a load-store model that separates instructions into distinct memory access and logical operations - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than one operand that accesses a memory address per instruction, standard fixed instruction sizes, simple encoding, and a small amount of address modes.
-Crucially, the number of instructions does not determine whether a processor is RISC.
-Instead, RISC is a loose set of architectures, sharing some of the above features, that aim to achieve efficient execution by a pipelined processor using an optimising compiler [@what-risc].
-Whereas, CISC has a looser definition as the term was retroactively defined to mean non-RISC[@john-mashey].
-However, a typical CISC processor would have: variable length instructions, more addressing modes such as indirect addressing, and instructions that require multiple processor cycles [@power-struggles].
+John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], defines RISC as having: a load-store model that separates instructions into distinct memory access and logical operations - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than one operand that accesses a memory address per instruction, standard fixed instruction sizes, simple encoding, and a small amount of address modes.
+Crucially, number of instructions does not decide if a processor is RISC.
+Instead, RISC is a loose set of architectures designed at a similar time, sharing some of the above features, which aim to achieve efficient execution by a pipelined processor using an optimising compiler [@what-risc].
+Whereas, CISC's definition is looser as CISC was retroactively defined to mean non-RISC [@john-mashey].
+However, typical CISC processors would have variable length instructions, more addressing modes such as indirect addressing, and instructions requiring processor cycles [@power-struggles].

-Though RISC and CISC processors prioritise different design principles, today neither are inherently more efficient, designed for mobile, or faster.
-These characteristics are affected far more by the design of the processor and its microarchitecture; not the instruction set architecture. et AL [-@power-struggles] conducted a study comparing 4 contemporary processors, 2 implementing the ARM ISA and 2 implementing x86, finding that 'Balancing power and performance leads to energy-efficient cores, regardless of the ISA: A9 (ARM) and Atom (x86-64) processor energy requirements are within 24% of each other and use up to 50% less energy than other cores'.
-Overall, these processors are targeting different performance and efficiency goals and that is reflected far more in their core designs than ISA.
+Though RISC and CISC prioritise different principles.
+Today, neither are inherently more efficient, designed for mobile, or faster.
+These characteristics are affected far more by a processor's design and its microarchitecture; not the instruction set architecture. @power-struggles conducted a study comparing four contemporary processors, two implementing ARM ISA and two implementing x86, finding that 'Balancing power and performance leads to energy-efficient cores, regardless of the
+ISA: A9 (ARM) and Atom (x86-64) processor energy requirements are within 24% of each other and use up to 50% less energy than other cores'.
+Overall, processors target different performance and efficiency goals and that is reflected far more in their microarchitecture than ISA.

 # PowerPC